jcheng31/AnacondaVagrant/README.md

 There's nothing too special here - just a provisioning script that'll install the [server](https://damnwidget.github.io/anaconda/vagrant/) Anaconda needs, and a Sublime Text project set up to use it.

 ## What do I need to do?
 Clone the repo, optionally tweak the configuration files (see below), then `vagrant up` and you're set.
+Open `project.sublime-project` with Sublime, and code away.

 Each time you boot the VM*, `vagrant ssh`, `cd /opt/anaconda/`, then run `python server.py` (or `python3 server.py` if you feel like it)